-FOXBORO - For some, there is no better experience than being deep in the woods surrounded by nothing but wilderness, living off the land, cooking meals over a campfire and sleeping on the ground in a tent.
+For some, there is no better experience than being deep in the woods surrounded by nothing but wilderness, living off the land, cooking meals over a campfire and sleeping on the ground in a tent.

-For others, there's glamping - glamorous camping, according to urbandictionary.com - a new way to commune with nature without actually having to rough it.
+For others, there's glamping - glamorous camping, according to urbandictionary.com - a new way to commune with nature without actually having to rough it, according to The Sun Chronicle, Attleboro, Mass .

-While not yet defined by the Merriam-Webster Dictionary, a Google search of the word turns up 65,000 hits for this trend, and among Web sites dedicated to it, goglamping.net, a site from the United Kingdom, emerges.
+While not yet defined by the Merriam-Webster Dictionary, a Google search of the word turns up 65,000 hits for this trend, and among websites dedicated to it, goglamping.net, a site from the United Kingdom, emerges.
 The site seeks to connect possible campers with glamorous locations and accommodations in the great outdoors.

-At a time when numbers of people camping with recreational vehicles and tents are down at national parks across the country, glamping offers a taste of the outdoors without biting off more than a casual camper could chew.
+Glamping offers a taste of the outdoors without biting off more than a casual camper could chew.